SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Example of using a custom keyword in a setup step
       [Setup]      Create a test contact

-      # Get the new Contact and add their name to the log
+      # Get the new Contact and add name to the log
       &{contact}=      Salesforce Get  Contact  ${contact id}
       Log  Contact name: ${contact}[Name]

    *** Keywords ***
    Create a test contact
-      [Documentation]  Create a temporary contact and return contact object [Return]         ${contact}
+      [Documentation]  Create a temporary Contact and return it [Return]         ${contact}

-      # Generate a name to use for our contact
+      # Generate a name to use for Contact
       ${first name}=   Get fake data  first_name
       ${last name}=    Get fake data  last_name